SheriffMudasir/DAGScannser-Backend/README.md

 [![Django](https://img.shields.io/badge/Django-4.x-green?style=for-the-badge&logo=django)](https://www.djangoproject.com/)
 [![Django REST Framework](https://img.shields.io/badge/DRF-3.x-red?style=for-the-badge&logo=django)](https://www.django-rest-framework.org/)

 This repository contains the backend service for DAGScanner.
 It functions as a secure, stateless, **off-chain analysis oracle**.
-Its sole responsibility is to perform machine learning-based trust score analysis on smart contract addresses and return the results to a client.
+Its sole responsibility is to perform machine learning-based prediction trust score analysis on smart contract addresses and return the results to a client.

 This backend is intentionally decoupled from the blockchain.
 It does not hold private keys, manage nonces, or send transactions, which significantly enhances security and simplifies its architecture.